-The amount of the average supermarket shopping bill going on promotional items has remained at 29% for three months and Watkins observes: “With Sainsbury’s proactively leading the move to permanent price cuts and away from ‘multi-buy’ offers, it looks like the industry is attempting to make this the new baseline for promotional spend.”
+The amount of the average supermarket shopping bill going on promotional items has remained at 29% for three months and with Sainsbury’s proactively leading the move to permanent price cuts and away from ‘multi-buy’ offers, it looks like the industry is attempting to make this the new baseline for promotional spend.

 The first week of Euro 2016 helped Beers, Wines & Spirits increase +6.2% year-on-year during the four-week period, whilst Crisps & Snacks rose +4.2%.
 In addition, the warm end to May contributed to Delicatessen sales rising +3.9% and General Merchandise +2.9%.

-On the other major European event this month, Watkins notes: “Whilst the Brexit decision is unlikely to change shopper behaviour in the short term, we can expect some change in consumer sentiment and, possibly, a return to low inflation next year – should sterling’s depreciation continue and global commodity prices strengthen.
-However, for now, the battle for market share continues and shoppers will benefit from falling prices at food retailers due to price cuts and the deflationary environment.”
+Regarding the other major European event this month, whilst the Brexit decision is unlikely to change shopper behaviour in the short term, we can expect some change in consumer sentiment and, possibly, a return to low inflation next year – should sterling’s depreciation continue and global commodity prices strengthen.
+However, for now, the battle for market share continues and shoppers will benefit from falling prices at food retailers due to price cuts and the deflationary environment.